 The redemption of the Christian has not been completed until the physical body has been made alive by the Holy Spirit.
 This part of our inheritance, our body, is still in the possession of the enemy.

 When the thousand-year Jubilee arrives, at the coming of our Lord Jesus Christ from Heaven, we shall go forth in freedom.
 The price of our redemption has been paid already on the cross of Calvary.
 However it will require the exercise of Divine force in order for us to wrest the purchased possession from the lords of darkness.

 who is the guarantee [pledge] of our inheritance until the redemption of the purchased possession [physical body], to the praise of His glory.
 (Ephesians 1:14)

 In the present hour just a part of our inheritance has been restored to us.
 When the trumpet of Jubilee blows (the Day of the Lord) we will receive our full inheritance in the Lord.

 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
 (Ephesians 4:30)

 The Holy Spirit has sealed us now, protecting and preserving us, identifying us as the redeemed possession of Christ until we gain full release and our full inheritance during the Day of Redemption that is coming with the return of Christ to the earth.

-In whom we have redemption through his blood, even the forgiveness of sins: (Colossians 1:14)
+in whom we have redemption through His blood, the forgiveness of sins.
+(Colossians 1:14)

 If the redemption is past but is still future, the fulfillment of the Day of Atonement is past and yet still future.
 This is true.
 Our Christian experience of the Day of Atonement and the Year of Jubilee is present with us now but is coming to an even greater extent when the Lord returns from Heaven.
 It is true also of the Kingdom of God that we are in it now, and yet it is coming to the earth in the future.